The Atlas of In-Context Learning: How Attention Heads Shape In-Context Retrieval Augmentation: Functional Roles of In-Context and Parametric Heads

 \subsection{Causal Effects of In-Context and Parametric Heads}

 An important question is whether the heads we identify truly reflect their assigned functionalities.
-We examine this by investigating their causal effects on the answer generation process.
+We examine this under controlled conditions and investigate their causal effects on the answer generation.

 \textbf{Experiments} We conjecture that task heads $\mathcal{H}_{\text{task}}$ encode the intensional frame $(s, r, o^*)$ and that parametric heads $\mathcal{H}_{\text{param}}$ contain information of the subject $s$, which depending on the training data may or may not include $o^p$.
 On the other hand, retrieval heads \( \mathcal{H}_{\text{ret}} \) search for $o^c$, allowing them to copy any tokens from the context verbatim, without being restricted to only plausible answers.
-For task and parametric heads, we compute FVs\footnote{A function vector can be defined as a sum of averaged heads outputs over a task \citep{todd2024function} or computed individually \citep{hendel-etal-2023-context}.
-Here, we consider a function vector to be an individual output of a task or parametric head.} for each head and insert them into various settings to trigger the execution of their functions.
+For task and parametric heads, we compute FVs\footnote{A FV can be defined as a sum of averaged heads outputs over a task \citep{todd2024function} or computed individually \citep{hendel-etal-2023-context}.
+Following the latter, we consider a FV to be an output of a task or parametric head scaled by scalar $\alpha$.} for each head and insert them into various settings to trigger the execution of their functions.
 Following \citet{wu2025retrieval}, we opt for a needle-in-a-haystack (NIAH) setting for retrieval heads and determine their ability to retrieve relevant information from the context by modifying the attention weights.
-We conduct our analysis on the biography dataset described in \S\ref{sec:experiments} and measure the recall score \citep{adlakha-etal-2024-evaluating}.
+To isolate these behaviors, we conduct our analysis on the biography dataset (\S\ref{sec:experiments}) and measure recall \citep{adlakha-etal-2024-evaluating}.
 For comparison, we also consider random heads for FV extraction and attention modification.
-See Appendix \ref{app:functional_roles} for additional details and results.
+See Appendix \ref{app:functional_roles} for additional results and details, including the selection of hyperparameter $K$.

 \textbf{Task Heads} We demonstrate that task heads encode intensional frames.
 In a zero-shot manner, we extract task FVs from each head in $\mathcal{H}_{\text{task}}$ for four questions relating to all recorded attributes from the biography dataset.
 Then, we insert them to another biographical entry without a question at the final token position, and also for all subsequent token generations (Figure \ref{fig:fv_iilustration}, top).
 We examine whether they reliably induce responses aligned with the original question.
 In Table \ref{tab:fv_and_attention} (left), we show that applying FVs in a zero-shot manner allows all models to respond accordingly wrt.\ the intensional frame, yielding an average improvement of 78.75 points over random heads.